Skip to main content

 RecommendedNot Recommended

-Use your MSP for mappings and creating initial data specificationsDo the Ed-Fi mappings on your own with staff new to Ed-Fi standards
+Ask vendors to turn on the Ed-Fi core data submission and perform data gap analysisDo the Ed-Fi mappings on your own with staff new to Ed-Fi standards

-Follow Ed-Fi Descriptor Guidance for code sets in your specificationsUse non-standard Descriptor values for elements critical to your collections
+Follow Ed-Fi Descriptor Guidance for code sets in your specificationsUse Ed-Fi Descriptor values for elements critical to your collections

 Train your staff on the Ed-Fi Data Standard using your MSPAllow this process to take more than 2 months